Knowit-Experience-MarTech/ga4-documentation-administration-solution/README.md

 | GTM Setup & Comment | Use this to describe the Parameter in GTM/SGTM.
 Ex. name of Variable, how the value is created (Data Layer) etc. How detailed this description should be is up to you. |

 ## Annotations
-At the time of writing, GA4 doesn't have annotations, so this solutio is trying to fill the blanks for that.
+At the time of writing, GA4 doesn't have annotations, so this solution is trying to fill the blanks for that.
 ![Annotations](Google-Sheet/images/google-sheet-annotations.png)

-The reason for adding Annotations to this Sheet, is that if you create/delete a Conversion Event, Dimension or Metric, this may affect your data, and should therefore be documented.
+The reason for adding Annotations to this Sheet, is that if you create/delete a Conversion Event, Dimension or Metric - this may affect your data, and should therefore be documented.
 Other things that may affect your data are changes made in **Google Tag Manager**.
 To simplify this, you can download **GA4 Change History** for the property to the Sheet as annotations.
 The same goes with GTM, you can download **GTM Container Versions** as Annotations.
 Annotations can also be added manually in the Sheet.

 ### GA4 Change History